Scalable Experimental Bounds for Entangled Quantum State Fidelities: Abstract

 \section{Abstract}

-Estimating the state preparation fidelity of highly entangled states on noisy intermediate-scale quantum (NISQ) devices is an important task for benchmarking and application considerations.
+Estimating the state preparation fidelity of highly entangled states on noisy intermediate-scale quantum (NISQ) devices is important for benchmarking and application considerations.
 Unfortunately, exact fidelity measurements quickly become prohibitively expensive, as they scale exponentially as $O(3^N)$ for $N$-qubit states, using full state tomography with measurements in all Pauli bases combinations.
-However, Somma \etal~\cite{somma2006lower} established that the complexity could be drastically reduced when looking at \emph{fidelity lower bounds} for states that exhibit symmetries, such as Dicke States and GHZ States.
-For larger states, these bounds still need to be tight enough to provide reasonable estimations on NISQ devices.
+However, Somma~\etal established that the complexity could be drastically reduced when looking at \emph{fidelity lower bounds} for states that exhibit symmetries, such as Dicke States and GHZ States.
+These bounds must still be tight enough for larger states to provide reasonable estimations on NISQ devices.

-For the first time and more than 15 years after the theoretical introduction, we report meaningful lower bounds for the state preparation fidelity of all Dicke States up to $N=10$, and all GHZ states up to $N=20$ on Quantinuum H1 ion-trap systems using efficient implementations of recently proposed scalable circuits for these states.
+For the first time and more than 15 years after the theoretical introduction, we report meaningful lower bounds for the state preparation fidelity of all Dicke States up to $N=10$ and all GHZ states up to $N=20$ on Quantinuum H1 ion-trap systems using efficient implementations of recently proposed scalable circuits for these states.
 Our achieved lower bounds match or exceed previously reported exact fidelities on superconducting systems for much smaller states.
+Furthermore, we provide evidence that for large Dicke States $\dicke{N}{N/2}$, we may resort to a GHZ-based approximate state preparation to achieve better fidelity.
 This work provides a path forward to benchmarking entanglement as NISQ devices improve in size and quality.